anton-ptashnik/wdio-rp-integration-demo/README.md

 6. Keep sensitive data separatedly

 It is recommended to keep sensitive data in secret, so we are not going to commit any to the repo.
 Let's instead use `dotenv` to conveniently provide and access such data in the project: https://www.npmjs.com/package/dotenv.
-Get familiar with its page on NPM repo, install it and then create `.env` file in the project root with values for these variables:
+Get familiar with its page on NPM repo, install it (`npm i dotenv -D`) and then create `.env` file in the project root with values for these variables:

 - RP_USERNAME
 Name of the user who will be used by auto test to verify